PatelNeelMahesh/java/README.md

-# java exercises in intellij IDEA
+# java practice work and notes